-The NUCA Foundation for Education and Research is a 501(c)(3)charitable organization dedicated to supporting educational programs, industry research, and worker recruitment activities that meet the needs of the underground utility construction industry.
+The NWUCA Foundation for Education and Research is a 501(c)(3)charitable organization dedicated to supporting educational programs, industry research, and worker recruitment activities that meet the needs of the underground utility construction industry.

 OHBA is a professional, not-for-profit, trade association comprised of builders, remodelers, material suppliers, subcontractors, consultants, lending institutions, utilities and others involved in housing and building-related fields.
 Founded in 1964, the Oregon Home Builders Association functions as a housing industry advocate, providing government relations, educational opportunities and builder and consumer informational resources.

 TCC-Tri-City Construction Council